jln-pl/js-360/README.md

 # js-360

 > It is a 360° viewer for products.
-Made with RXjs and EcmaScript 6.
+Made with [RxJS](https://github.com/Reactive-Extensions/RxJS) and EcmaScript 6.

 This library adds `JS360.generate360view(...)` function as `window` property.
 Now you can rotate your product!